Duncanma/Blog/content/Blog/2003-05-29-msdn-security-developer-center-is-up.md

-Yet another Developer Center has been launched, this one is all about Security and is being run by one of my colleagues; Brian Johnson&#8230; check it out at <http://msdn.microsoft.com/security>
+Yet another Developer Center has been launched, this one is all about Security and is being run by one of my colleagues; Brian Johnson... check it out at <http://msdn.microsoft.com/security>

 **Welcome to the Security Developer Center**